Home

 FAQ: Robert Newton Biography?

 In response to a frequently-asked question, there is no published biography of Robert Newton at this time that I or his family are aware of.
 However, I hope to rectify this situation eventually and am currently at work on one myself.
 If you have any information about Robert Newton that you'd like to contribute to such a biography, I would be very grateful and, if I use the material, will gladly credit you in the book.
-Please contact me by e-mail or leave voice mail at 585-234-9896 (US) and let me know the best time to reach you.
-(Please contact me in advance before sending any files or attachments.)
+Click here to send me an e-mail; please wait to to receive a reply from me or my assistant Sue Gantz before sending any files or attachments.
 (10/12/09)

 Robert Newton article in Pirates magazine